spatie/laravel-data/docs/getting-started/quickstart.md

 }
 ```

 Notice that we've typed the `$posts` property as an array of `PostData` objects using a docblock.
 This will be very useful later on!
 The package always needs to know what type of data objects are stored in an array.
-Off course, when you're storing other types then data objects this is not required but recommended.
+Of course, when you're storing other types then data objects this is not required but recommended.

 We can now create an author object as such: